 THE STORY OF SENTINEL

-As a result of their work, Kaseware’s Founders received the FBI Director’s Award in 2012 and the Attorney General’s Award for IT Program Management Excellence in 2013.
+As a result of their work, Kaseware’s founders received the FBI Director’s Award in 2012 and the Attorney General’s Award for IT Program Management Excellence in 2013.
 Additionally, Sentinel received the Computerworld Honors Program Laureate in 2013.
 Perhaps the most important achievement, Sentinel has significantly increased the daily production of investigative content.
 This has freed countless Special Agents and Intelligence Analysts for the most important work: keeping the American people safe.

-Building on this success, the founders of Kaseware resolved to build an even better incident, case management, records management and analytics system.
-Only this time, bring it to the broader corporate security, law enforcement and intelligence communities.
-They founded Kaseware in 2016 and have been rapidly growing ever since.
+Building on this success, the founders of Kaseware resolved to build an even better incident, case management, records management and analytics platform.
+Only this time, their goal was to bring it to everyone in the broader corporate security, law enforcement, and non-profit investigative communities.
+They built their dream investigative platform and founded Kaseware in 2016.

 OUR LEADERSHIP TEAM